 By Andrew Phelps, 1st Stoke Gifford Scouts.

-This article originally appeared in the September 2020 issue of the Stoke Gifford Journal magazine (on page 17).
+This article originally appeared in the November/December 2020 issue of the Stoke Gifford Journal magazine (on pages 26 & 27).
 The magazine is delivered FREE, nine times a year, to over 5,000 homes in Stoke Gifford, Little Stoke and Harry Stoke.
 Phone 01454 300 400 to enquire about advertising or leaflet insertion.

 The above article was written prior to a new coronavirus lockdown coming into effect in England on Thursday 5th November 2020.